rbachawal/project1/cortexstyle.md

     code as autonomous as possible, so that the code correctness survives changes;

-  * Use difference between NULL, 0 and "false" to emphasize whether an expression is used as a pointer, integer (including success or failure code) or boolean:
+  * Use the difference between NULL, 0, and "false" to emphasize whether an expression is used as a pointer, integer (including success or failure code) or boolean: